 Morton College’s Learning Communities pilot focuses on small class sizes built around a collaboratively taught and culturally responsive learning environment for our students.
 Learning Communities help students engage course content, instructors and each other and can have an extremely positive impact on a student’s educational development.

 Comprised of cohort student groups, each Learning Community helps an individual student build a support network to other students, instructors and college services at Morton to help get them ready for whatever comes next.

-There’s now a better way to take MAT 093 (Elementary Algebra) or MAT 095 (Intermediate Algebra)!
+There’s now a better way to take MAT 085 (Intermediate Algebra) and MAT 102 (General Education Math)!

 Accelerated Math lets you take MAT 085- Intermediate Algebra as an 8-week course concurrently with MAT 102- General Education Math instead of having to wait an additional semester.
 This pilot program is being launched in the spring 2019 semester.
 Students who place into MAT 085 and who will be required to complete MAT 102 for their desired degree, should meet with their Academic Advisor to discuss registration.